JonathanMcCormickJr/ironyyyy/README.md

 - Argon2id runs with a high memory/time combination (65 536 KiB, 8 passes) outside of tests to deter password cracking.
 - AES-GCM uses a random 12-byte nonce for each update, stored in base64 alongside the ciphertext.
 - The password hash lives inside the encrypted payload; the CLI does not reveal any user data until the hash is re-derived and verified.
+ - If 2FA is enabled, the CLI stores the `EasyTotp` config inside the encrypted payload and will prompt for a TOTP code immediately after password verification.
+Use `2fa status`, `enable 2fa`, and `disable 2fa` to manage it.

 ## Validation steps